-Subgroup analyses of women 50 to 59 years of age suggest a statistically non-significant reduction in CHD events (CE [0.625 mg]alone compared to placebo) in women with less than 10 years since menopause (8 versus 16 per 10,000 women-years).
+Subgroup analyses of women 50 to 59 years of age suggest a statistically non-significant reduction in CHD events (CE [0.625 mgl-alone compared to placebo) in women with less than 10 years since menopause (8 yersus 16 per 10.000 women-years).
 In the WHI estrogen plus progestin substudy, there was a statistically non-significant increased risk of CHD events reported in women receiving daily CE (0.625 mg) plus MPA (2.5 mg) compared to women receiving placebo (41 versus 34 per 10,000 women-years).
 An increase in relative risk was demonstrated in year 1, and a trend toward decreasing relative risk was reported in years 2 through 5.
+(See CLINICAL STUDIES.)

-In postmenopausal women with documented heart disease (n = 2,763, average 66.7 years of age), in a controlled clinical trial of secondary prevention of cardiovascular disease (Heart and Estrogen/Progestin Replacement Study [HERS]), treatment with daily CE (0.625 mg) plus MPA (2.5 mg) demonstrated no cardiovascular benefit.
+In postmenopausal women with documented heart disease (n = 2.763, average 66.7 years of age), in a controlled clinical trial of secondary prevention of cardiovascular disease (Heart and Estrogen/Progestin Replacement Study [HERS]), treatment with daily CE (0.625 mg) plus MPA (2.5 mg) demonstrated no cardiovascular benefit.
 During an average follow-up of 4.1 years, treatment with CE plus MPA did not reduce the overall rate of CHD events in postmenopausal women with established CHD.
-There were more CHD events in the CE not reduce the overal nate of the vehics in journal power with the placebo group in year 1, but not during the subsequent years.
+There were more CHD events in the CE plus MPA-treated group than in the placebo group in year 1, but not during the subsequent years.
 Two thousand three hundred and twenty-one (2.321) women from the original HERS trial agreed to participate in an open label extension of HERS, HERS II.
-Average follow-up in HERS II was an additional 2.7 years, for a total of 6.8 years overall.
-Rates of CHD events were comparable among women in the combined continuous CE plus MPA treatment group and the placebo group in HERS, HERS II, and overall.
+Average follow-up in HERS II was an additional 2.7. years, for a total of 6.8 years overall.
+Rates of CHD events were comparable among women in the combined continuous CE plus MPA treatment group and the placebo group in HERS.
+HERS II and nourcell. in HERS, HERS II, and overall.